from an Aesthetic Realism public seminar, with a discussion of the life & work of the 19th century educator who founded the American kindergarten

 Seeing our relation makes for kindness

 As a child in Brooklyn, I felt I was different from my parents and my younger sister—different and superior.
 I would never fly into a rage and lose my composure as my father did.
-And while I envied how my mother seemed at ease with people, I thought it wasn’t dignified to talk to just anyone the way she did.
+And while I envied how my mother seemed at ease with people, I thought it wasn’t dignified to talk to just anyone as she did.
 I also felt powerful and approved of when my sister asked my opinion, and I handed down words of wisdom only I, an older sister, could provide.
 But I didn’t think about who they were.
 Instead, I was scornful and aloof.

 There were times, though, when I wanted to be with people.
 At the bungalow colony where we spent the summers, I loved singing and dancing with my cousins in shows we put on for our families.
 And when I was 12, my best friend and I began a day camp for children in our building.
 I wanted to have a good effect on them, and I respected myself.
 But mainly, I felt painfully separate.
 How relieved I was when I learned from Aesthetic Realism that my “shyness” was really a feeling I was too good to share my precious self with anyone.

 I told them I was confused by my father, Barney Rosen.
-I didn’t understand how the person I sometimes liked being with so much—for instance, when I watched him play handball or as he helped me with a report—could also get me so angry.
+I didn’t understand how the person I sometimes liked being with so much—for instance, when I watched him play handball, or as he helped me with a report—could also get me so angry.
 We argued about nearly everything.
 He would shout, I would be cool and sarcastic, and both of us felt awful.

 I learned he and I were more alike than I had any idea of.
 “Do you think what makes your father angry is at all like what makes you angry?,” my consultants asked.
 I said what made me most angry was not being known, understood, and they asked, “Is that the chief thing that makes him angry?”
 This was such a surprise to me, but I felt it was true.
 And they showed me that Barney Rosen is related to all reality.
 When I said I was in awe of a beautiful night sky with thousands of bright stars, my consultants asked, “Is your father bright and dark?
 Is the way he can go from something bright to something darksome as tremendous a question as the way stars can be in a dark night?